hahaha98757/ZombiesAddon/README.md

 ### Spawn Limit Action
 Display number of windows where zombies can spawn.
 Use /SLA <de|bb|aa|off> to sets the map or off SLA.
+You can change to SLAv2 in config.
+SLAv2 is displayed in more detail.
 Used the config.

-#### Advanced SLA
-Activate Advanced SLA in config to use it.
-SLA is displayed in more detail.
-Others is the same as SLA.

 ### Auto Rejoin
 Automatically rejoin the Zombies game.